firsttris/ccu-addon-mui/README.md

 - [Emotion](https://emotion.sh/docs/introduction): A library designed for writing CSS styles with JavaScript.
 - [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API): Websocket makes it possible to open a two-way interactive communication session between the user's browser and a server.

-# Prerequisites
+# Prerequisites for CCU3

+1. **Configure Rooms and Assign Channels (Devices)**

    To ensure this add-on functions properly, you need to have rooms configured in your CCU3.
 Each room should have channels assigned with appropriate names, as the add-on queries the rooms, their channels, and the datapoints of those channels.
 Without this setup, the add-on will not work.

+2. **Install Node-Red Plugin and Import Flow**

    For communication with the CCU3 over WebSocket, this add-on requires [RedMatic Node-Red](https://github.com/rdmtc/RedMatic).

 # Installation